IWILZ/Servo-Tester-Arduino/README.md

 The graphic bars show the current of every movement (10 forward and 10 backward) and their heights are proportional to the current drain during each movement in the range 0-1000mA.
 If the servo is good, **they should have similar heights unless you make it strain mechanically by slowing down the movement with your hands**.\
 Power consumption is calculated as **Wrun=Irun*Vout**
 ### On board system test
-Before doing this test, **make sure you have disconnected any ELECTRIC ENGINE or other devices with high current consumption from the on-board system**.
+Before doing this test, **make sure you have disconnected any ELECTRIC ENGINE or other devices with high current consumption from the on-board system** keeping in mind that **1A is the maximum output current**.
 This test can help you to choose the right on-board battery (Wh) **because you will get the energy supplied in 1 minute** to your on-board system **when your servos keep moving continuously** without mechanical strain.

-But is this realistic?
-Maybe NOT because in real life probably your servos sometimes can make some strain (increasing consumption) but other times they can sleep for a good time percentage without moving at all so the real power consumption could be differnt from this value.

-so to have 1 hour of autonomy you can multiply the result by 60, for 2 hours by 120, etc.
 To run the test you should use the dedicated function on your TX radio that moves every servo (sequentlially or altogether) or you can manually **move them continuosly for 60 seconds** using the TX.
-In this way you can test the whole power consumption of your on-board electronics (RX + all servos) keeping in mind that **1A is the maximum output current** and
+In this way you can test the whole power consumption of your on-board electronics (RX + all servos)

+**But is this realistic?**
+**Maybe NOT** because in real life probably your servos sometimes can make some strain (increasing consumption), other times they can sleep for a good time percentage without moving at all and sometimes you move more than one servo together so the real power consumption could be different from this value.

+Anyway this test can be useful if you compare some previous and well working on-board electronics with a known battery with a new one to determine the battery for the new on-board system.